John Dowland: Published works

+Biographies of Dowland

-Until 2024, only one comprehensive monograph of Dowland's life and works, by Diana Poulton, was available in print.
-A more updated biography by K. Dawn Grapes was published in July 2024.
+Until 2024, only one comprehensive monograph of Dowland's life and work was available in print.
+This was written by lutenist Diana Poulton in 1972, with a revised edition published in 1982.
+An updated biography by K. Dawn Grapes was published in July 2024.
 The fullest catalog list of Dowland's works is that compiled by K. Dawn Grapes in John Dowland: A Research and Information Guide (Routledge, 2019).
-The numbering for the lute pieces follow the same system as Diana Poulton created in her The Collected Lute Music of John Dowland.
+Diana Poulton created a numbering system for the lute music in her The Collected Lute Music of John Dowland, published in 1974.
 P numbers are therefore sometimes used to designate individual pieces.

 Many of Dowland's works survive only in manuscript form.

 Whole Book of Psalms (1592)

 Published by Thomas Est in 1592, The Whole Booke of Psalmes contained works by 10 composers, including 6 pieces by Dowland.